 The application form will ask you to provide some budget information.
 If you have any questions or queries, please do contact our administrator on [email protected]

 FAQs for both the Music Scheme and the Heritage & Crafts Scheme

 - Details of our application process can be found here.

 - What is the deadline for applications?

 - For consideration by the Trustees in June: Our deadline is 31st January for applications to both the Music and Heritage & Crafts schemes.

-- For consideration by the Trustees in December: Our deadline is midnight on 14th September for applications to both the Music and Heritage & Crafts schemes
+- For consideration by the Trustees in December: Our deadline is 31st July for applications to both the Music and Heritage & Crafts schemes

 - Do you accept late applications?

 - The Radcliffe Trust receives more applications than we are able to support.
 Therefore, to be fair to those that have submitted their applications in good time, we will not consider late applications.

 - Is it possible to get a faster decision?

 - We take care to present projects to the Trustees with the maximum consideration and this can take up to six months.
 No decisions are final until the minutes of the meeting have been approved.